NOAA-EPIC/ufs-dev_logs/README.md

 __Introduction:__
 Currently, the NOAA development teams' code managers, users & developers are analyzing the UFS-WM RT's log metrics for each regression test performed for each RDHPCS within individual text files via regularly opening these text files & reading the metrics to check if UFS-WM regression tests has passed/failed.

-[EDIT]
-There are times when UFS timestamp datasets are unused as they exceed the latest two-months of development UFS-WM code window and are left on-prem.
-While the EPIC team continues to work in parallel with the NOAA development teams' devleopment in UFS-WM code, the UFS data tracker bot will be able to support the data management of only storing datasets supporting the latest two months of development UFS-WM code within its cloud data storage via automatically tracking of the revisions that are made against the UFS timestamp datasets.

 __Purpose:__
-[EDIT]
-The purpose of this script is to detect, track, and populate the revisions of the timestamp datasets made to the UFS-WM developemnt branch.
-The data tracker bot is integrated with Jenkins and will later be integrated with another script which will perform the 2 months window shift of datasets to maintain the NOAA development teams' code managers current practice stored and fulfill the stored data requirements.
+The purpose of this script is to parse, extract, summarize, & display the metrics presented within the UFS-WM RT logs into plot figures -- while extracting the most recent revisions of the UFS-WM RT logs made to the UFS-WM developemnt branch.
+As developmeny continues, the application will be integrated with Jenkins to automate the conversion of the logs into visuals.

 __Capabilities:__
-[EDIT]
 This script will be able to perform the following actions:
-* Extract single file daily & parse
-* Client makes a direct request for rt.sh from GitHub
-* rt.sh is read, preprocessed & extracts the timestamps of the relevant UFS datasets which has been pushed on GitHub.
-* Generates a file containing the datasets' timestamps
-* Program will compare the last log file with the most recent file containing the datasets' timestamps.
+* Extract content of the most recent revisions of the UFS-WM RT logs
+* Parse, summarize, & display the metrics presented within the UFS-WM RT logs into plot figures
+* Generates plot figures containing the metrics within the logs

 __Future Capabilities:__
-[EDIT]
-Will be integrated with another script, which will perform the 2 months window shift of datasets to maintain the NOAA development teams' code managers current practice and fulfill the stored data requirements.
+Could be integrated with another script, which will provide a user-friendly dashboard.
+Currently, the demo prevents a preview of a prototype of a dashboard that features the log metrics.
+Further development on the dashboard is TBD.

 # Table of Contents
 * [Prerequisites](#Prerequisites)